The wave speed of an FKPP equation with jumps via coordinated branching: Introduction

 \subsection{Related literature}

 Recently, the study of the effect of extreme selective or reproductive events on evolutionary models has seen a flurry of activity.
 An archetypal non-spatial model for such an evolution is the $ \Lambda $--coalescent, in which a measure $ \Lambda $, corresponding to our $ \mf{R} $, determines the proportion of individuals participating in a merger event \cite{pitman, Sagitov}: see also \cite{Griffeath} for one of the first examples of coordinated reproduction in the context of contact processes, and \cite{GKT} (and the references therein) for a general framework regarding coordination in reproduction, death and migration.
 In the study of non-spatial models, extreme selection and reproduction events -- which are in correspondence via duality -- have been recently addressed by \cite{BCM, CV19, GCSW}.
+In the study of spatial models such as superprocesses, the effects of selection have been analysed for example in \cite{PR, KR}.

 For example, Cordero and V\'echambre \cite{CV19} derive an analogue of our equation, with genetic drift and no spatial component, as the scaling limit of a microscopic particle system and study its long-time behaviour (similar scaling limits and results have been obtained in \cite{BCM, GCSW} in related models).
 Although these works do not consider our spatial setting, they share key aspects of our approach.
 In particular, the use of duality and the study of the long-time behaviour of the processes through conditioning or averaging over the environment are essential in our arguments.